ClodettaV/WA-s-wheatbelt-potential-for-bioenergy-production/README.md

-# Bioenergy - Cereal straw analysis
+# Bioenergy - Cereal straw yield analysis
 ## Purpose and motivation

 I have created a website that display analysis of straw yield for cereals in some WA shires, rainfall and soil pH.
 The objective of this project is to understand the relationship between the data and to calculate the straw yield through an application built with javascript and flask.